 If your loved one is recovering from a recent surgery, illness or injury then home sitting services for the elderly are an ideal way to support them with their recovery journey.

 Recovering from any change to physical wellbeing can be a particularly vulnerable time.
-Usual activities can be more difficult to manage alone and continuing normal routines can be difficult.
+Everyday activities can be more difficult to manage alone and continuing normal routines can be difficult.

 The support of senior sitters will help to aid the recovery of your loved one, supporting them to regain as much independence as possible.
 This could be by helping with daily tasks to maintain the home or assisting with personal hygiene during a period of reduced mobility.